Yiming-Zuo/SST2/docs/source/usage.md

 The other scripts are experimental and should be used with caution.

 all scripts use:

-* Amber99sbnmr forcefield for implicit solvent simulations
+* Amber99sbnmr force-field for implicit solvent simulations
-* Amber14SB forcefield for explicit solvent simulations, with TIP3P water model
+* Amber14SB force-field for explicit solvent simulations, with TIP3P water model
 * Use the `pdbfixer` to fix the pdb files and assign a **pH=7.0** protonation state to the peptide.

+If you want to use another force-field or pH, you can modify the scripts accordingly.

 ## Available options